 |💻 OS||Web Browser||Web Browser|

 |🏢 Visit||Try TradingView Free||Try StockCharts|

-Both TradingView and StockCharts offer access to their platforms for free; however, TradingView’s free service has more functionality available than StockCharts.
-TradingView allows scanning and screening, backtesting, watchlists, and Candlestick chart recognition for free; with StockCharts, you need to be a paying member for these benefits.
+TradingView and StockCharts offer access to their platforms for free; however, TradingView’s free service has more functionality than StockCharts.
+TradingView allows scanning and screening, backtesting, watchlists, and Candlestick chart recognition for free; with StockCharts, you must be a paying member for these benefits.

 Get TradingView Discounts

-You can get up to a 50% discount on TradingView by following some simple steps.
+You can get up to a 60% discount on TradingView by following simple steps.
 Find out more in our dedicated TradingView discounts article.

 |Global Market Data||✔||USA|

-TradingView supports 27 different high-quality brokers, meaning tight integration so you can directly trade from charts and view your profit and losses directly in TradingView.
+TradingView supports 30 high-quality brokers, meaning tight integration, so you can directly trade from charts and view your profit and losses directly in TradingView.
 StockCharts integrates with one broker, Tradier, which offers $0 commission stock traders and free stock options trading for a flat fee of $25 per month.